Big Stable Newmarket: Colonial history

 One of the earliest land grants in this area was made in 1824 to Captain Francis Marsh, who received 12 acre bounded by the present Botany and High Streets, Alison and Belmore Roads.
 In 1839 William Newcombe acquired the land north-west of the present town hall in Avoca Street.

 Randwick takes its name from the town of Randwick, Gloucestershire, England.
 The name was suggested by Simeon Pearce (1821–86) and his brother James.
 Simeon was born in the English Randwick and the brothers were responsible for the early development of both Randwick and its neighbour, Coogee.
 Simeon had come to the colony in 1841 as a 21 year old surveyor.
 He built his Blenheim House on the 4 acres he bought from Marsh, and called his property "Randwick".
 The brothers bought and sold land profitably in the area and elsewhere.
 Simeon campaigned for construction of a road from the city to Coogee (achieved in 1853) and promoted the incorporation of the suburb.
 Pearce sought construction of a church modelled on the church of St. John in his birthplace.
 In 1857 the first St Jude's stood on the site of the present post office, at the corner of the present Alison Road and Avoca Street.

 Randwick was slow to progress.
-The village was isolated from Sydney by swamps and sandhills, and although a horse-bus was operated by a man named Grice from the late 1850s, the journey was more a test of nerves than a pleasure jaunt.
+The village was isolated from Sydney by swamps and sandhills, and although a horse-drawn omnibus was operated by a man named Grice from the late 1850s, the journey was more a test of nerves than a pleasure jaunt.
 Wind blew sand over the track, and the bus sometimes became bogged, so that passengers had to get out and push it free.
 From its early days Randwick had a divided society.
 The wealthy lived elegantly in large houses built when Pearce promoted Randwick and Coogee as a fashionable area.
 But the market gardens, orchards and piggeries that continued alongside the large estates were the lot of the working class.
 Even on the later estates that became racing empires, many jockeys and stablehands lived in huts or even under canvas.
 An even poorer group were the immigrants who existed on the periphery of Randwick in a place called Irishtown, in the area now known as The Spot, around the junction of St.Paul's Street and Perouse Road.
 Here families lived in makeshift houses, taking on the most menial tasks in their struggle to survive.

 In 1858 when the NSW Government passed the Municipalities Act, enabling formation of municipal districts empowered to collect rates and borrow money to improve their suburb, Randwick was the first suburb to apply for the status of a municipality.
 It was approved in February 1859, and its first Council was elected in March 1859.